cfgauss/r-novice-gapminder/_episodes/05-data-subsetting.md

 ---

-R has many powerful subset operators and mastering them will allow you to easily perform complex operations on any kind of dataset.
+Much of R's power comes from it's vectorization.
+R has many powerful subset operators and mastering them will allow you to easily perform complex operations on any kind of dataset without the resource depletion of loops.

 There are six different ways we can subset any kind of object, and three different subsetting operators for the different data structures.

-Let's start with the workhorse of R: atomic vectors.
+Let's start with a data structure we've seen before, the workhorse of R: atomic vectors.

 ~~~
 x <- c(5.4, 6.2, 7.1, 4.8, 7.5)
 names(x) <- c('a', 'b', 'c', 'd', 'e')
-x

 ~~~
 {: .r}

+We can name elements within our vectors using the `names` function.
+Here, we have named each element with a different letter of the alphabet.

 ~~~
   a   b   c   d   e